 The policies and plan designations of the CFP are applied in a site-specific manner to each planning area.
-The result of this application is a unique plan document, composed of a plan map and plan text.
-The plan map portrays a land use designation for each parcel of land in the planning area.
-The plan text provides a written description of the plan map in order to specify the intent of the mapped designations.
+The result of this application is a unique plan document, composed of plan maps and plan text.
+The Land Use Districts Map portrays a land use designation for each parcel of land in the planning area.
+The plan text provides a written description of the Land Use Districts Map in order to specify the intent of the mapped designations.

-Additionally, the plan text includes design elements, which are written prescriptions for particular areas or sites which shall be adhered to as the plan is implemented within the county.
+Additionally, the plan text includes design elements for particular areas or sites which may be considered as the plan is implemented within the county.
 For certain areas specified by the plan, the concept of Area of Special Concern (ASC) is applied.

 The designation of ASC, where applied to one or a combination of several parcels of land, denotes the presence of certain design opportunities or constraints.
-In such cases, the plan text includes specific language which identifies and addresses the design opportunities or constraints.
+In such cases, the plan text includes specific language that identifies and addresses the design opportunities or constraints.
 Usually land is designated as an ASC when parcelization and/or varied ownership requires that the area be considered as one unit during development.

-The master planning - planned development requirement is intended to provide the open space, density transfers and design flexibility necessary to achieve the dual objectives of preserving significant natural features or achieving the design objectives of the design elements and encouraging development of a variety of housing types at the density permitted by the district.
+The master planning - planned development provisions of the Community Development Code provide open space, density transfers and design flexibility that applicants can consider to help preserve natural features while encouraging development of a variety of housing types at the density permitted by the district.
 As provided in the Community Development Code, conditions of approval shall not unduly increase the cost of needed housing beyond the minimum necessary to meet the provisions of this plan.
 Densities shall not be restricted to less than that authorized by the development standards.

-The prescriptions of the plan are augmented and implemented by the Community Development Code, the Transportation System Plan and the Unified Capital Improvement Plan.
+The provisions of the plan are augmented and implemented by the Community Development Code, the Transportation System Plan and the Unified Capital Improvement Plan.
 Standards and requirements of the community plan and the Transportation System Plan that are applicable to development applications, including but not limited to new development and land divisions, are specified in the Community Development Code.
+Design elements or ASC provisions related to Significant Natural Resource (SNR) areas are not considered approval criteria for development applications.

-An inventory and discussion of natural resources is contained in Chapter 1 of the Resource Document.
-The determination of significance, as specified in the Oregon Administrative Rules and Statewide Planning Goal 5, is explained in the Resource Document, and shown graphically as part of this community plan.
+The original inventory and discussion of natural resources adopted in 1983 is contained in Chapter 1 of the Resource Document (Volume I of the Comprehensive Plan).
+That document explains the original determination of significance, as specified in the Oregon Administrative Rules (OAR Chapter 660, Division 16) and Statewide Planning Goal 5.
+In 1983, components of the County's Goal 5 program included specific and directive design elements in the community plans to guide implementation through the development review process.